raghava1096/my-stack-overflow/README.md

 # steps to run the project
 ### Prerequisites
-1. NodeJs must be installed to run this project.
+1. NodeJs must be installed on the system to run this project.
     #### Install on Windows
 - Use [Node Version Manager (NVM) for Windows](https://github.com/coreybutler/nvm-windows)
 - Install NodeJS 14.16.0 x64